NicleDouarec/code.vote/voting guide.md

 ### Tallying the election

  1. check  `election.json`,`public_keys.jsons`, `public_creds.txt` and `ballots.jsons`files
- 2. Concatenate the `partial_decryption.json` received from each trustee into a `partial_decryptions.jsons`, in the same order as in
+ 2. Concatenate the `XXXXX_decryption.json` published by each trustee into a `partial_decryptions.jsons`, in the same order as in
     `public_keys.jsons`.
  3. Run `belenios-tool finalize`.
 It will create `result.json`.